dhagmann/deliberation-assets/projects/3-way-negotiation/01b_instructions_3_way_negotiation.md

 ---
 name: projects/3-way-negotiation/01b_instructions_3_way_negotiation.md
 type: noResponse
-notes: Instructons for the 3-way negotiation activity, displayed to Participants assigned to Organization B.
+notes: Instructions for the 3-way negotiation activity, displayed to Participants assigned to Organization B.
 ---

 Organizations A, B and C, each have designated a representative to participate in a three-way negotiation.